bluerogue251/materialized_views/README.md

 Extends `ActiveRecord::Migration` with methods for creating auto-updating materialized views in Postgres.

+Can perform a gold standard test comparing your materialized view to its unmaterialized version, to ensure it is up-to-date.

 ## Installation

 Add `gem 'materialized_views'` to your application's Gemfile and then execute `$ bundle`